Is mozzarella a dairy product? Yes, it sure is.

-A simple answer to the question — it’s not, fresh mozzarella is never dairy-free.
-In fact, mozzarella is a dairy product first made of buffalo’s milk in Italy, which later on people from different places started to use substitutions, such as cow’s milk, goat’s milk, and sheep’s milk in making the cheese.
-And thus the taste’s differences.
+In fact, mozzarella is first from buffalo’s milk in Italy, which later people from around the globe started to use other milk, such as cow’s milk, goat’s milk, sheep’s milk, and even camel milk to make the cheese.

 Where to get dairy-free mozzarella?

 So what exactly is dairy free mozzarella then?

 They were the same but instead of animal milk, it uses alternatives such as soy’s milk, seeds, nuts, algae, vegetables, and other plant-based ingredients as replacement.

 One of the examples would be this mozzarella shreds I found on Amazon.

 The cheese made using ingredients such as the tapioca, arrowroot flours, pea protein and canola/safflower oil.
 Plus, It’s all vegan, tho not lactose-free.
 This product received lots of mixed reviews as the company uses a new formula which isn’t in the liking for some.

 Nonetheless, do not expect have unrealistic expectations that this will taste exactly like mozzarella.

 For those who would like to have a beginner all-in-one pack to make your own mozzarella at home.